 Valley river with hills and trees in Devoll Albania

-Statkraft has started the construction of the Devoll hydropower project in Albania.
-Initially, it’s decided to build the two hydropower plants Banjë and Moglicë with a combined capacity of 243 MW and an annual production of about 705 GWh, increasing the Albanian electricity production by hydropower to 17 per cent.
+Statkraft is well underway with the Devoll hydropower project in Albania, consisting of two hydropower plants Banja and Moglicë with a combined capacity of 256 MW and an annual production of about 705 GWh, increasing the Albanian electricity production by hydropower to 17 per cent.

 The project company Devoll Hydropower Sh.A. was registered in Albania in 2009, soon after the BOOT concession with the Government of Albania was signed in December 2008.
-In 2013 Statkraft acquired EVN’s 50 per cent share and is now 100 per cent owner of the company and the construction project.
+In 2013 Statkraft acquired EVN’s 50 per cent share and is now 100 per cent owner of the company and the construction project in Albania.